kubevela/kubevela/docs/en/platform-engineers/overview.md

 #### Build Extensible Abstraction

 First of all, with KubeVela, you will never create monolithic abstraction which is restricted and can't be extended.
-In detail, the encapsulation engine introduced a extensible app-centric model behind the abstraction, this makes the abstraction is essentially assembled by components (workload modules) and traits (operational modules), a example is like below:
+In detail, the encapsulation engine introduced an extensible app-centric model behind the abstraction, this makes the abstraction is essentially assembled by components (workload modules) and traits (operational modules), an example is like below:

 ```yaml
 apiVersion: core.oam.dev/v1alpha2